 Over four years, PAYA is supporting efforts in states and locales to expand access to high-quality youth apprenticeship opportunities for high school age youth.
 PAYA convenes experts and partners, supports a community of practitioners, publishes research, and provides grants and direct assistance to promising youth apprenticeship programs in cities and states across the U.S. PAYA is made possible due to support from Annie E. Casey Foundation, Bill & Melinda Gates Foundation, Bloomberg Philanthropies, Carnegie Corporation of New York, JP Morgan Chase & Co., the Ralph C. Wilson, Jr. Foundation, the Siemens Foundation, the Smidt Foundation and the Walton Family Foundation.

 Learn more here.

 Advance CTE has embarked on an initiative to advance equity in CTE to ensure that our systems support each learner in accessing, feeling welcome in, fully participating in and successfully completing a high-quality CTE program of study.
-The initiative includes the Equity in CTE Committee comprised of over 20 national organizations; an internal Equity in CTE Kitchen Cabinet, comprised of Advance CTE members from across 13 states; and the Making Good on the Promise series, publications that identify the challenges to and strategies for closing equity gaps.
-Advance CTE has also released a statement on equity in CTE, a lens through which Advance CTE views and conducts all of its work.
+Advance CTE’s Board of Director-approved statement on equity in CTE is the lens through which Advance CTE views and conducts all of its work.